The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/hialeah-fl-3805-w-20th-ave.md

 ### 2000s

-In the Early-Mid 2000's, the tuxedo was replaced with the Cool Chuck outfit and a new TV was added but still kept the 90s rear TV Projection (but was removed either before or after the {{< wiki-link "CEC 2000's Remodel Program" >}} remodel).
+In the Early-Mid 2000's, the tuxedo was replaced with the Cool Chuck outfit and a new TV was added but still kept the 90s rear TV Projection (but was removed either before or after the [CEC 2000's Remodel Program] remodel).

 ### 2010s